-Miami-Dade Police Make Arrest In 16 Year Old Cold Case Involving Teen's Murder
+Miami-Dade Police Arrest Raul Mata In 2004 Cold Case Murder Of Teen Stepdaughter Dilcia Mejia

 MIAMI (CBSMiami) – Miami-Dade police have made an arrest in the murder of a northwest Miami-Dade teen 16 years ago.

-Raul Mata, 46, has been charged with first degree murder in the death of his stepdaughter Dilcia Mejia.
+Raul Mata, 46, has been charged with first-degree murder in the death of his stepdaughter Dilcia Mejia, whose life was taken just 5 days after her 16th birthday.

+A new arrest affidavit suggests that Mata’s DNA was found on Mejia’s fingernails and says they had a strained relationship and revealed scratches and bruises were found on Mata’s left forearm and inner bicep.
+The affidavit also said investigators told Mata that they had learned that a school counselor was on the verge of telling Mejia’s mother that Mata had made inappropriate advances to her.

+“I don’t know why, she was just innocent, you know, why would he do that,” said Meija’s cousin Trinidad Gonzalez at a news conference at Miami-Dade Police headquarters in Doral where Gonzalez and two other cousins of Mejia spoke out.

 Mejia, 16, was last seen alive at 11 p.m. on September 16th, 2004, watching television inside of her inside her residence in the Colonial Acres Mobile home community at 9674 N.W.
 10th Avenue.
 That’s where she lived with her mother, Delcia Oliva, and Mata.